aglie/UnifiedIntensityFileFormat/README.md

 # UnifiedIntensityFileFormat
-Proposal for Unified 3DDiffuse and 3DPDF Data File Format
+Proposal for Unified 3DDiffuse and 3DPDF Data File Format.